ethereum-optimism/optimism/specs/withdrawals.md

 **Table of Contents**

 [Withdrawals][g-withdrawal] are cross domain transactions which are initiated on L2, and finalized by a transaction executed on L1.
-They may be used to transfer data and/or ETH from L1 to L2.
+Notably, withdrawals may be used by and L2 account to call an L1 contract, or to transfer ETH from an L2 account to an L1 account.

-**Vocabulary note**: *withdrawal* can refer to the transaction at various stages of the process, but we introduce more specific terms to differentiate between the transaction
+**Vocabulary note**: *withdrawal* can refer to the transaction at various stages of the process, but we introduce more specific terms to differentiate:

-- *withdrawal initiating transaction* refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
+- A *withdrawal initiating transaction* refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
-- *withdrawal finalizing transaction* refers specifically to an L1 transaction which finalizes and relays the withdrawal.
+- A *withdrawal finalizing transaction* refers specifically to an L1 transaction which finalizes and relays the withdrawal.

 Withdrawals are initiated on L2 via a call to the Withdrawals predeploy contract, which records the important properties